 The holy month of Ramadan is a month that holds a special meaning for Muslims.
-There are so many lessons to be learnt in the month of Ramadan.
+There are so many lessons to be learned in the month of Ramadan.
 So, it is very natural for Muslims to welcome the month with joy.
 Several activities are also held to welcome the arrival of Ramadan.

-Indonesia, which is one of the largest Muslim countries in the world, has various unique traditions of welcoming the month of Ramadan.
+Indonesia, which is one of the largest Muslim countries in the world, has various unique traditions for welcoming the month of Ramadan.
 Not only that, in filling the days in the holy month of Ramadan, this country which has a Muslim population of 229 million people also has interesting traditions.